 Frog eye soup was invented in my kitchen because of an ingredient shortage.
 We had plenty of groceries in the house.
 I am certain I was cooking for some holiday meal in the coming days.

 My brother was making an unexpected visit that evening and I offered to make some homemade chicken noodle soup and sandwiches for dinner.
 I usually have chicken noodle soup ingredients on hand and I knew this would not require another trip to the store, because everyone knows I love chicken soup!!

 I happily went about my business in the kitchen and started simmering some chicken breasts in chicken broth.
 I don’t always make a super-rich broth, especially when I am short on time.

 I tossed in some onions, celery, and carrots.
 About 20 minutes before my brother was schedule to arrive I discovered I had no soup noodles!!
 What?
 At my house?

 Continue reading “Frog Eye Soup”

-I call this cheater beef vegetable soup since I use mostly canned vegetables and frozen for this recipe.
+I call this lazy beef vegetable soup since I use mostly canned vegetables and frozen for this recipe.
 Feel free to replace with fresh vegetables if you like.
 I use canned because the potatoes hold up way better during the slow simmer.

 If you opt to use fresh vegetables for this recipe, I recommend par cooking your potatoes and carrots prior to peeling and dicing.
 They will hold their shape a bit better like the canned vegetables would.
 I have done this with decent results, but it is time consuming.
 As long-time readers of the blog already know, I am lazy sometimes and prefer to skip steps that I don’t find necessary for producing great tasting food.